salembs/CarTrace/README.md

 # CarTrace 🔗

-> Blockchain-powered vehicle history platform
+> Blockchain-Powered Vehicle History Platform

 A decentralized web platform that stores and secures tamper-proof vehicle modification histories on the blockchain.
 Every repair, maintenance, inspection, and part replacement is recorded permanently and publicly accessible by VIN.